patooworld/vsixvhax/Commands.md

 Restarts language server and Haxe completion server.
 Use if anything goes wrong or to reload haxe-languageserver code when developing.

+Known issues: a new Haxe output channel is added on each restart ([#87](https://github.com/vshaxe/vshaxe/issues/87)).

 ### Haxe: Select Display Configuration...

 Choose the currently active display configuration (see [Configuration](/vshaxe/vshaxe/wiki/Configuration) section for more info).